-Operating system failures that occur in virtual machines do not normally affect the z/VM operating system running on the real processor.
+Operating system failures that occur in virtual machines do not normally affect z/VM running on the real processor.
 If the error is isolated to a virtual machine, only that virtual machine fails, and the user can re-IPL without affecting the testing and production work running in other virtual machines.